ekingan/short-url/README.md

 #### Running tests

-To run the full test suite simply type `rspec` in your CLI.
+To run the full test suite simply type the command `rspec` in your CLI.

 #### Still more todo:
 If I spent more time on this I would focus on:
 1. better error handling
 2. more tests
 3. better validations (ie uniqueness)
-3. creating a nice UI to interact with the API
+4. creating a nice UI to interact with the API
+5. I would have the stats endpoint use the `full_link` attribute for reasons of uniqueness